How do you design and build the kit you need to do the science you want to do?

 The filter wheel used in the MIRI instrument.
 Developed by our partners in France/Germany.
 Image credit: MPIA

-Want to explore a 3D model of Webb?
-Follow the link below.
+Want to know more about Webb?
+Follow the link below